brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 Rogues and Bards get more skill proficiencies than any other class, making them excellent Utility characters.
 Bards in particular get half-proficiency for every skill, gaining at least a small bonus for every skill.

-There are several feats that grant more skills:
+Several feats grant more skills:

 * Skilled
 * Skill Master